 4. Brahmi (Bacopa monnieri)

-Due to its cold potency and astringent properties, Brahmi is a staple herb in Ayurveda for healthy skin, to enhance mental clarity and improve cognitive functions as well as for liver and immunity.16 In fact, one of the most important usage of Brahmi in Ayurveda is for promoting mental wellbeing and improving brain function.
+Due to its cold potency and astringent properties, Brahmi is a staple herb in Ayurveda for healthy skin, enhancing mental clarity and improving cognitive functions as well as for liver and immunity.16 In fact, one of the most important uses of Brahmi in Ayurveda is for promoting mental well-being and improving brain function.

 Brahmi Health Benefits